Learning in Zero-Sum Markov Games: Relaxing Strong Reachability and Mixing Time Assumptions: Algorithm and sample complexity

 \paragraph{Algorithm statement.} The pseudo-code of \algo is presented in Algorithm \ref{algorithm:TBRVI}.
 It takes as input the number of episodes $T$, the length of an episode $K$, and a regularization parameter $\eta$.

-In Algorithm \ref{algorithm:TBRVI}, the value functions are initialized to zero, then at the beginning of every episode, the $q$-functions are set to zero and the policies are set as the uniform distribution.
-In line \ref{line:policy_update}, we update the policies according to a smoothed best response\footnote{The original best response dynamics prescribes choosing $\pi_{k+1}^i (a | s) = \argmax_{\pi^i} q^i_{(\pi^i , \pi_{k}^{-i})}(s,a) $.}, the smoothing is manifested through the parameter $\beta_k$ and the use of Tsallis entropy:
+In Algorithm \ref{algorithm:TBRVI}, the value functions and the $q$-functions are initialized at zero.
+In line \ref{line:policy_update}, the strategies are updated according to a smoothed best response.
+The smoothing is based on Tsallis entropy regularization with $\alpha = 1/2$, see \citet{tsallis1988possible}, leading to the following strategy update: